Is Your Running Heart Rate Too High?

 What Is A Safe Heart Rate When Running?

 ✔ Health History: The first thing to consider is your health history.
-If you have a history of heart issues, for example, you need to be sure to start out very easy.
-You do not want to tax your body too heavily as you are getting acclimated to an exercise regiment.
+If you have a history of heart issues, for example, you need to be sure to start out very easily.
+On the other hand, you do not want to tax your body too heavily as you are getting acclimated to an exercise regiment.

 ✔ Age: The second thing to think about is how old you are.
 This is important as you consider your target and maximum heart rates for cardiovascular activity.

-✔ Physical Activity: If you are new to physical activity, you should not jump right into very vigorous workouts.
+✔ Physical Activity: You should not jump right into very vigorous workouts if you are new to physical activity.

-✔ Exercise Experience: The last thing you need to take under advisement is that if you have limited experience with a particular type of exercise, you should proceed with caution.
+✔ Exercise Experience: The last thing you need to take under advisement is that you should proceed with caution if you have limited experience with a particular type of exercise.
 Not to frighten you against starting something as awesome as running, that is not the intention!
 Just be smart and careful.

 Heart Rate Training